xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

 4. Repeat for:

    * systems that are known or designed to be robustly aligned under shift,
-   * systems that are known or designed to exhibit misaligned behavior under shift (for example reward hacking prototypes).
+   * systems that are known or designed to exhibit misaligned behavior under shift, such as reward hacking prototypes.

 5. Compare the distribution of `DeltaT_system` across these two groups.

-*Metrics:*
+**Metrics**

 * Mean and variance of `DeltaT_system` for robustly aligned versus misaligned prototypes.
 * Fraction of misaligned systems that trigger a tension increase above a fixed threshold.
 * Fraction of robustly aligned systems that remain within a low band of `DeltaT_system`.

-*Falsification conditions:*
+**Falsification conditions**

 * If, across a sufficiently rich set of prototypes, the encoding fails to produce systematically higher `DeltaT_system` values for misaligned systems than for robustly aligned systems, the current definition of `DeltaS_align` or one of its components is considered falsified at the effective layer.
-* If small, reasonable changes in model details for a given system can cause `DeltaT_system` to take arbitrarily large or arbitrarily small values without clear justification, the encoding is considered unstable and rejected.
+* If small, reasonable changes in model details for a given system can cause `DeltaT_system` to take arbitrarily large or arbitrarily small values without clear explanation, the encoding is considered unstable and rejected.
 * If changing weights or feature libraries post hoc is required to obtain separation, this indicates that the original encoding was not admissible under `EncAlign`.

-*Semantics implementation note:*
+**Semantics implementation note**

-All observables in this experiment are treated in the same hybrid semantic regime indicated in Block 0: continuous quantities such as risk indices and probabilities are modeled as real valued summaries, while discrete elements such as actions, policies, and context classes are treated as finite sets within the same framework.
+All observables in this experiment are treated in the same hybrid semantic regime indicated in the header.
+Continuous quantities such as risk indices and probabilities are modeled as real valued summaries, while discrete elements such as actions, policies, and context classes are treated as finite sets within the same framework.

-*Boundary note:*

-Falsifying TU encoding != solving canonical statement.
-This experiment can reject a particular alignment tension encoding, but it does not solve or fully characterize the AI alignment problem.
+**Boundary note**

+Falsifying the TU encoding for Q121 does not solve the AI alignment problem and does not demonstrate that alignment is impossible.
+It only shows that the current encoding is not an adequate effective layer representation and should be revised.

 ---

 ### Experiment 2: Proxy versus goal drift in model worlds

-*Goal:*
+**Goal**

 Assess whether `DeltaS_value(m)` and `DeltaS_align(m)` track controlled proxy goal drift in synthetic model families.

-*Setup:*
+**Setup**

 * Construct a family of synthetic alignment scenarios where:

-  * HumanValueProfile remains fixed over the feature library `FeatureLib`.
+  * `HumanValueProfile` remains fixed over the feature library `FeatureLib`.
-  * ProxyObjectiveProfile is parametrically shifted away from HumanValueProfile by a drift parameter `theta` in a known direction in feature space.
+  * `ProxyObjectiveProfile` is parametrically shifted away from `HumanValueProfile` by a drift parameter `theta` in a known direction in feature space.
-  * Incentives and risk tails are kept simple and controlled, so that `DeltaS_incentive` and `TailRiskIndex` can be computed directly.
+  * incentives and risk tails are kept simple and controlled, so that `DeltaS_incentive` and `TailRiskIndex` can be computed directly.

 * For each parameter value `theta` in a fixed grid, create a state `m_theta` in `M_align_reg`.

-*Protocol:*
+**Protocol**

 1. For each `theta`, evaluate `DeltaS_value(m_theta)`, `DeltaS_incentive(m_theta)`, `TailRiskIndex(m_theta)`, and `Tension_align(m_theta)`.
 2. Plot or tabulate `DeltaS_value(m_theta)` and `Tension_align(m_theta)` as functions of `theta`.
-3. Check whether larger values of `theta` (more proxy drift) correspond to systematically larger values of `DeltaS_value` and `Tension_align`.
+3. Check whether larger values of `theta` correspond to systematically larger values of `DeltaS_value` and `Tension_align`.

-*Metrics:*
+**Metrics**

 * Monotonicity of `DeltaS_value(m_theta)` and `Tension_align(m_theta)` in `theta`.
-* Sensitivity: how much `Tension_align(m_theta)` changes for a given unit change in `theta`.
+* Sensitivity, measured as how much `Tension_align(m_theta)` changes for a given unit change in `theta`.
-* Robustness: whether the qualitative behavior is preserved under small changes to the synthetic design that keep the drift interpretation intact.
+* Robustness, measured as whether the qualitative behavior is preserved under small changes to the synthetic design that keep the drift interpretation intact.

-*Falsification conditions:*
+**Falsification conditions**

 * If `DeltaS_value(m_theta)` or `Tension_align(m_theta)` fails to increase, or increases only in irregular and non interpretable ways, under controlled increases in proxy drift `theta`, then the current definition of `DeltaS_value` or the weighting in `DeltaS_align` is considered misaligned with its intended meaning.
-* If the encoding can be tuned with small changes to libraries or weights so that drift is no longer visible, this indicates an over flexible encoding and suggests that the current version should be replaced by a more constrained one.
+* If the encoding can be tuned with small changes to libraries or weights so that drift is no longer visible, this indicates a too flexible encoding and suggests that the current version should be replaced by a more constrained one.

-*Semantics implementation note:*
+**Semantics implementation note**

 The synthetic model family is constructed so that all quantities remain within the same hybrid regime as in actual scenarios.
-This ensures that behavior in the experiment is relevant for interpreting real world uses of `DeltaS_align`.
+This helps ensure that behavior in the experiment is relevant for interpreting real world uses of `DeltaS_align`.

-*Boundary note:*
+**Boundary note**

-Falsifying TU encoding != solving canonical statement.
-Success or failure in this synthetic drift experiment only tests the behavior of the encoding under controlled conditions, not the truth or falsity of any global claim about AI alignment.
+Success or failure in this synthetic drift experiment only tests the behavior of the encoding under controlled conditions.
+It does not prove that any particular deployed system is aligned, nor does it solve the canonical AI alignment problem.

 ---

 ## 7. AI and WFGY engineering spec

 This block describes how Q121 can be used as an engineering module for AI systems in the WFGY framework, staying at the effective layer and avoiding deep generative rules.

+Using these signals and modules does not itself constitute a solution to AI alignment.
+They are tools for structuring analysis and training at the effective layer, and they must be combined with broader safety practices and external governance.

 ### 7.1 Training signals